 Johnston is the recipient of the 2006 Coke Wood Award, sponsored by Westerners International, for his article “Progressivism Comes to Yellowstone: Theodore Roosevelt and Professional Land Management Agencies in the Yellowstone Ecosystem.”
 Collaborating with Dr. Charles Preston of the Center’s Draper Natural History Museum, he published an annotated version of Ernest Thompson-Seton’s Wahb: The Biography of a Grizzly, published by University of Oklahoma Press, which considers the Nature Faker Controversy between Seton and Roosevelt.
 Johnston recently coedited George W.T.
 Beck’s Beckoning Frontiers: The Memoir of a Wyoming Entrepreneur with Lynn Houze, available from the University of Nebraska Press.

-- May 5: Dr. Frank van Manen, Supervisory Research Wildlife Biologist, US Geological Survey: The Biology, Science, and Management Behind the Remarkable Recovery of the Yellowstone Grizzly Bear
+• May 5: Dr. Frank van Manen, The Biology, Science, and Management Behind the Remarkable Recovery of the Yellowstone Grizzly Bear

 • June 2: Drs.
 Victor E. Camp and Ray Wells, The Case for a Long-Lived and Robust Yellowstone Hotspot

 • July 7: Can Behavior Help Species Cope with a Changing Climate